Written by Shwe Ahooja, Director of Product Marketing

 - Is our product solving the need(s)?

-Listening to your customer using survey data, customer interview insights, and market research will help you make targeted, customer-focused messaging decisions, setting you up for success.
+Listening to your customer using survey data, customer interview insights, market research, and social media will help you make targeted, customer-focused messaging decisions, setting you up for success.
 Long-term, it will ensure engagement and customer loyalty.

 2. Connect the dots between data and insights.